pybricks/pybricks.github.io/learn/sensors/combining-values-with-logic.md

 Let's explore this with the following example, which combines values from two Button Pressed blocks.
 Each of these blocks gives True if the selected button is pressed, or False if not.
 The Value Compare block combines them to give True if one or both buttons are pressed.
-It is False if neither are pressed.
+It is False if neither is pressed.
 You can use the resulting value to make the robot drive forward until it bumps into an obstacle, as shown below.